jesyspa/jesyspa.github.io/_posts/2021-3-14-joining-bridi.md

 The simplest way to connect two bridi with a tense or a modal is to wrap one of them into an abstraction and then put them together.
-If you'd like to say that _X_ is caused by _Y_, for example, you can say
+If you'd like to say that _X_ happens with justification _Y_, for example, you can say

 > _X_ ki'u lo nu _Y_